w3c/vc-data-model-2.0-test-suite/README.md

 }
 ```

 The example above is for a set of unauthenticated endpoints.
-You may add
+You can add
 [ZCAP](https://w3c-ccg.github.io/zcap-spec/)
 or [OAuth2 authentication](https://oauth.net/2/client-authentication/) to your endpoints.